-OBJECTIVE Transvenous lead extraction (TLE) is used in various clinical scenarios such as device related infections.
-Mechanical powered sheaths are one of the mainly used tools for TLE procedures.
-We evaluated the procedural and clinical outcomes of the novel extraction technique of the chronically implanted leads in the treatment of device related infections.
+OBJECTIVE Transvenous lead extraction (TLE) is used in various clinical scenarios, such as device-related infections.
+Mechanically powered sheaths are one of the most commonly used tools for TLE procedures.
+We evaluated the procedural and clinical outcomes of a novel extraction technique for chronically implanted leads in the treatment of device-related infections.

-RESULTS A total of 12 consecutive patients with device related infection underwent the novel TLE procedure.
-Complete procedural success was obtained in all patients with a minor complication rate of 8% (1 patient).
-No major complication or procedure related mortality was observed.
-During a median follow-up period of 435 days, one mortality occurred due to multi-drug-resistant systemic infection, one due to end-stage heart failure, and one patient underwent valve surgery due to additional valve endocarditis.
-There were no cases of reinfection in the study population.
-In addition, this novel technique was found to be approximately 85% cheaper than the conventional standard technique including locking stylets and unused rotational sheaths.
+RESULTS A total of 12 consecutive patients with device-related infections underwent the novel TLE procedure.
+Complete procedural success was achieved in all patients, with a minor complication rate of 8% (one patient).
+No major complications or procedure-related mortality were observed.
+During a median follow-up period of 435 days, one patient died due to a multidrug-resistant systemic infection, one due to end-stage heart failure, and one underwent valve surgery for concomitant valve endocarditis.
+No cases of reinfection were reported in the study population.
+Additionally, this novel technique was approximately 85% less costly than the conventional standard technique using locking stylets and unused rotational sheaths.

-CONCLUSION In cases where it is not possible to procure unused extraction tools or due to reimbursement issues, the novel TLE technique can provide an effective and safe solution.
+CONCLUSION In situations where unused extraction tools are unavailable or limited by reimbursement constraints, this novel TLE technique offers an effective and safe alternative.

 Copyright © 2025 Archives of the Turkish Society of Cardiology